Skip to main content

 Shop vintage

-“I love a layered approach to styling a coffee table,” suggests Kellie Sirna, CoFounder of Studio 11 Design.
-However, instead of shopping for brand new pieces from home good purveyors, she suggests searching for hidden pre-loved treasures.
+“I love a layered approach to styling a coffee table,” suggests Kellie Sirna, co-founder of Studio 11 Design.
+However, instead of shopping for brand-new pieces from home goods purveyors, she suggests searching for hidden pre-loved treasures.
 “My recommendation is to source pieces from local antique shops that lend a sense of place to your home.”
 You will likely not only save money, but you’ll also avoid accents that look too staged or generic.
 If you don’t have time to shop for vintage home decor in the flesh, online retailers such as Chairish, Etsy, 1st Dibs, and Rejuvenation are great places to start.

 Look for conversation starters

 This ties into Sirna’s next tip for coffee table decor, which is to avoid generic pieces altogether.
 “Thoughtful placement of visually interesting, sculptural elements on your coffee table can spark conversation among your guests,” she points out.
-Even something as small as this Jonathan Adler elephant sculpture on Amazon, which conveniently houses matches, will get your guests talking.
+Even something as small as this Jonathan Adler elephant sculpture, which conveniently houses matches, will get your guests talking.

 Coffee table books are a must